Vestibular rehabilitation: Visual perception testing

 Visual perception testing can assess a patient's ability to determine vertically- and horizontally-oriented objects, but with a limited degree of specificity.
 When asked to align a bar to horizontal or vertical, an individual with normal vestibular function can align the bar within 2.5 degrees of horizontal or vertical.
 An inability to do so indicates vestibular dysfunction.
 In some cases, the direction of tilt away from the desired orientation is on the same side as the dysfunction, while in some cases the opposite is true.

 Posturography

 Using various technologies to assess a person's ability to maintain posture and balance, different patterns of posturography can be determined.
 Once a pattern is determined, the modalities and inputs that the person relies on to maintain balance can be inferred.
-Knowing what systems and structures influence a person's stance can suggest different areas of dysfunction and preference.
+Knowing which systems and structures influence a person's stance can suggest different areas of dysfunction and preference.